OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 #### Chain ID

-You can get and set the Chain ID in tests using the `VMContext` API:
+You can set the Chain ID in tests using the `VMContext` API:

 ```rust,ignore
 use motsu::prelude::*;